-One of the primary goals of the Tobacco Control Program at OSDH is to decrease youth access to tobacco products.
-We aim to focus our efforts on the retail environment by educating store owners and clerks about the state and federal laws relating to youth access to tobacco products (T-21) and providing them with educational and promotional items to help them comply with the law.
+One of the primary goals of the Tobacco Prevention and Control Program at OSDH is to decrease youth access to tobacco products.
+In recent years, we have turned our focus to the retail environment and have begun educating store owners and clerks about the state and federal laws relating to youth access to tobacco products (T-21) and providing them with educational and promotional items to help them comply with the law.
 The Validate website was developed as a platform where tobacco retailers and clerks can complete a 20-minute training and quiz to obtain a certificate to show their employers that they are qualified to follow state and federal laws relating to not selling tobacco products to underage buyers.
 In addition, the website provides an opportunity for tobacco retailers' owners to gain knowledge about the law.